daniymilner/angular-release-tabletop/README.md

-# Quick AngularJS, Bootstrap and C3 template
+# Quick Release with Plugins